godspeedsystems/gs-documentation/docs/microservices-framework/workflows/overview.md

 **These two functions can invoke each other based on the flow of execution.**

 ### Native Language Workflows
-The user has the ability to write JavaScript files and can invoke them from events when implementing intricate functionalities.
+The user has the ability to write JavaScript or Typescript files and can invoke them from events when implementing intricate functionalities.

 ### Developer Defined Functions